 The biggest goal with my foraging process is to respect the plants and animals I use.
 Any insect I have collected myself was found already dead.
-The first one I found was during a back roads collection, and I was on my bike and I spotted a butterfly on the side of the road.
-There were dozens just on a single mile of road that had been hit by cars.
-Sometimes we found them barely alive and would just be with them until they pass.
-It is pretty heartbreaking to witness.
-Some of the other insects have been donated to me by individuals with cherished entomology collections.
+Some insects have also been donated to me by individuals with cherished entomology collections.
 Rather than being stored in a closet, I try to give new meaning to these insects too.

 With flowers, I try to collect only a few blossoms of a plant, and only those that are prolific.
 I appreciate all the things that people find and think to give to me for my art, from wasp nests to feathers to cicadas, and those of you who have opened up your own gardens for me to collect in.